Subscribe below to our channel and get up to date videos from Experts. See our collection of handpicked videos from Youtube and Web - View All

-Bajaj introduced Kawasaki Ninja 300 in India with a price tag of Rs 2.69 lakh.
-The bike is popular around the world as a super sports bike.
-Bajaj sells this bike through Bajaj Probiking Showrooms in the country.
+Kawasaki Ninja is popular series of supersport motorcycles across the world and the range starts fron Ninja 300.
+Bajaj sells this bike through Bajaj Probiking Showrooms in the country and it is also available at the Kawasaki's independent superbike dealerships.
 The power mill of the baby Ninja 300 belts out 38.5bhp of power at 11,000rpm and 27Nm of power at 10,000rpm.

 Acceleration and pick-up is unmatchable with excellent control.
 It inherits and proudly sports the cutting-edge power, technology and styling of the Ninja Super Sports models.
 With rider focused ergonomics, styling and a host of features such as fuel injection, liquid cooling and petal disc brakes it is a bike that never cease to amaze.